KIT-MRT/arbitration_graphs/docs/Tutorial.md

 In it, we store things like current positions of PacMan and the ghosts, the maze, several utility functions and other things required by the behavior components.

+The `cost_estimator.hpp` file will be relevant for a later task when we cover cost arbitrators.

 Finally, in `pacman_agent.hpp`, the behavior components are assembled into an arbitration graph.
 It's also where you'll spend most of your time during this tutorial.